 Why Should Teachers Use Fluorescent Light Filters in Their Classroom?

 Light covers are a great way to simulate sunlight, reducing the harsh glare and flickering from fluorescent light fixtures.
 This will allow your classroom to be more inviting and create better lighting and the best experience for your class children.
-Not only does it improve your attention span, but it also reduces headaches, migraines, save your eyes, and other positive effects.
+Not only does it improve your attention span, but it also reduces headaches, migraines, saves your eyes, and other positive effects.
 These claims have been backed up by scientific research, so while fluorescent lights are fast, cheap, and easy to install, it’s not the most beneficial lighting for children in classrooms.